Some of the technical content on this site is only available in English.

 Default expiration periodDefines a default revalidation period for user keys.
 This can be a period of days or hours.
 The time parameters you select are displayed in the Update period field in the User and key expiration panel on the User information screen in Space.
 However, you can amend these parameters for individual users if required.
 See User and key expiration for more information.

-Maximum expiration period for non cancellable keysDefines the maximum revalidation period that is allowed in the system for non cancellable user keys.
-Non cancellable keys are keys that are not sent to the denylist when you cancel them.
+Maximum expiration period for non cancellable keysDefines the maximum revalidation period that is allowed in the system for non cancelable user keys.
+Non cancelable keys are keys that are not sent to the denylist when you cancel them.
 The default option is three days.
 You can amend this value if required but it cannot be higher than seven days.
 See Managing denylists for more information.
 To activate this option, you must enable the MORE_THAN_64K_USERS parameter in System > General options > Advanced.
 See Advanced tab for more information.

 Enable auditor in the key by defaultControls whether the Enable auditor in the key checkbox is selected by default when creating a new user.
 See Key options